 The main objective of this course is to provide students with a set of information that will help them develop and/or improve essential analytical skills in interpreting contemporary American cinema.
-The course will enable students to acquire knowledge of major developments in American cinema, from silent films to the present day cinema, and explore their connections with broader sociohistorical context.
-It also attempts to increase students' appreciation of diverse styles and genres, as well as help them recognize how some of the popular genres express social and cultural tensions.
-One of the main aims of this course, however, is to enable students question their own role as passive spectators and increase their ability to watch films actively and critically.
+The course will enable students to acquire knowledge of significant developments in American cinema, from silent films to the present-day cinema, and explore their connections with broader sociohistorical context.
+It also attempts to increase students' appreciation of diverse styles and genres and help them recognize how some of the popular genres express social and cultural tensions.
+One of the main aims of this course, however, is to enable students to question their role as passive spectators and increase their ability to watch films actively and critically.

-Week 1: Contact class - Introduction
+Week 1: Introduction

-Week 2: Contact class - What is American Cinema?
+Week 2: What is American Cinema?